lucasLB7/lucasProject/README.md

 <br>

 I decided not to put the images in a div, instead float them.
-For this I used the command
+For this I used the command:

 **div.sectionA img {
   border-radius: 50%;